puppetlabs/puppetlabs-apache/README.md

 ##### `logroot_mode`

 Overrides the default [`logroot`][] directory's mode.
-Default: `undef`.

 > **Note**: Do _not_ grant write access to the directory where the logs are stored without being aware of the consequences.
 See the [Apache documentation][Log security] for details.

+Default: `undef`.

 ##### `manage_group`

 When `false`, stops Puppet from creating the group resource.
-Valid options: Boolean.
-Default: `true`.

 If you have a group created from another Puppet module that you want to use to run Apache, set this to `false`.
 Without this parameter, attempting to use a previously established group results in a duplicate resource error.

+Boolean.
+Default: `true`.

 ##### `manage_user`

 When `false`, stops Puppet from creating the user resource.
-Valid options: Boolean.
-Default: `true`.

 This is for instances when you have a user, created from another Puppet module, you want to use to run Apache.
 Without this parameter, attempting to use a previously established user would result in a duplicate resource error.

+Boolean.
+Default: `true`.

 ##### `mod_dir`

 Sets where Puppet places configuration files for your [Apache modules][].

-Default: Determined by your operating system.
+Default: Depends on operating system.

 - **Debian**: `/etc/apache2/mods-available`
 - **FreeBSD**: `/usr/local/etc/apache22/Modules`